Sapfo Sakellaridi: Career

 Her brother Stefanos Sakellaridis is also a tennis player.
 The pair played representing Greece at the United Cup in Perth, Australia in December 2022 alongside Maria Sakkari and brothers Stefanos Tsitsipas and Petros Tsitsipas.
 It was the first mixed-gender team event to offer both ATP rankings and WTA rankings points to its players.

+Ranked at world No. 442, Sakellaridi was given a wildcard entry to make her WTA Tour main-draw debut at the 2026 Athens Open, but was defeated in the first round by lucky loser Miriana Tona in a three set match lasting three hours and eight minutes.